 He was yelling now.
 Betsy’s hands were shaking on the judge’s bench.
 A bailiff crossed the room but the judge interrupted again, her face stone cold.

 He stared at her for a second then ignored her question and began talking about how I had a horrible reputation at work.

 He stood quietly then finally answered, his tone was back to being composed and dismissive.

 “Your age?
 Your weight?
 Your address?”

 The judge read the details of her ruling then turned back to him.

-“You will remain in the coutroom until Ms. Lorens has been safely escorted off the grounds.
-After this you will follow the bailif to the 2nd floor to make payment arrangements for the court costs.
+“You will remain in the courtroom until Ms. Lorens has been safely escorted off the grounds.
+After this you will follow the bailiff to the 2nd floor to make payment arrangements for the court costs.

 His fists slammed against the counter.